hzget/hzget.github.io/ml_tech/algorithms/linear.md

 If the sigular value $$\sigma_i$$ is very small, then the model params will be very large.
-Any noise in the ovserved target will lead to very large variance of the model params.
+Any noise in the observed target will be enlarged.
+Thus it lead to large variance of the model params.

-### condition number's perspective
+### Condition number's perspective

 One should think of the ***condition number*** as being (very roughly) the rate at which the solution will change with respect to a change in the observed target.

 The wikipedia [condition number][condition number] gives more detail of it.
-For a linear equation Ax = b.
-Let e be the error in b.
+For a linear equation Ax = b, let e be the error in b.
 Assuming that A is a nonsingular matrix, the error in the solution
 $$A^{−1}b$$ is $$A^{−1}e$$.
 The ratio of the relative error in the solution to the relative error in b is